Adventure is worthwhile in itself.Amelia Earhart

 Bring a power strip

-This will save you from having to fight over outlets in your hotel room.
+This will save you from fighting over outlets in your hotel room.

-Hotels often have a limited number of outlets available, and they can fill up quickly with all of your devices.
-A power strip gives you extra outlets so you can charge everything at once without any arguments over who gets to use the outlet first.
+Hotels often have limited outlets available, and they can fill up quickly with all of your devices.
+A power strip gives you extra outlets so you can charge everything at once without arguments over who gets to use the outlet first.
 And don't forget the travel adapter!

 Pack an extra set of clothes in your carry-on/backpack/weekender.

 It's always better to be safe than sorry.
-In case your luggage gets lost, it's important to have a few essentials with you on the plane.
+If your luggage gets lost, it's important to have a few essentials with you on the plane.
 This includes things like a change of clothes, toiletries, and any medications you may need.

 No one wants to think about their luggage getting lost, but it happens.
-That's a lot.
 In reality, the Department of Transportation's data shows that American Airlines was the worst large airline in the United States for mishandled bags, which lost an estimated 4.3 bags per 1,000 passengers between 2012-2018.

 Pack a travel pillow and blanket